 In-Home Care Services for Patients with MS – Multiple Sclerosis

-Multiple Sclerosis is a chronic, frequently progressive disease of the central nervous system.
+Multiple Sclerosis (MS) is a chronic, frequently progressive disease of the central nervous system.
 It is characterized by inflammation of the tissues and proliferation or rapid reproduction of plaque buildup on the tissues of the central nervous system.
 The nervous system involves the brain and spinal cord.

 Signs and symptoms of Multiple Sclerosis can include: